-Feeding.Guild Description

-Apex Predator Top of the food chain

-Piscivore Fish eaters

-Macrozoo-piscivore Shrimp and small fish eaters

-Macroplanktivore Amphipod and shrimp eaters

-Mesoplanktivore Zooplankton eaters

-Benthivore Bottom eaters

-Benthos Things that live on the bottom

-Other Things not classified above
+Feeding.Guild Description Apex Predator Piscivore Macrozoo-piscivore Macroplanktivore Mesoplanktivore Top of the food chain Fish eaters Shrimp and small fish eaters Amphipod and shrimp eaters Zooplankton eaters Benthivore Benthos Other Bottom eaters Things that live on the bottom Things not classified above

 Table 2.1: Aggregate groups use in 2017 SOE.
-Classifications are based on @garrison2000dietary.
+Classifications are based on (Garrison and Link 2000).

 Table 2.2: Aggregate groups use since 2018 SOE.
-Classifications are based on @link2006EMAX.
+Classifications are based on (Jason S. Link et al. 2006).

-Feeding.Guild Description

-Apex Predator Piscivore Top of the food chain Fish eaters
+Feeding.Guild Description Apex Predator Piscivore Planktivore Benthivore Top of the food chain Fish eaters Zooplankton eaters Bottom eaters Benthos Other Things that live on the bottom Things not classified above Other i mings not classified above

-Planktivore Zooplankton eaters

-Benthivore Bottom eaters

-Benthos Things that live on the bottom

-Other Things not classified above
+In order to match aggregate groups with various data sources, a look-up table was generated which includes species' common names (COMNAME) along with their scientific names (SCINAME) and several species codes.
 SVSPP codes are used by the NEFSC Ecosystems Surveys Branch (ESB) in their fishery-independent Survey Database (SVDBS), while NESPP3 codes refer to the codes used by the Commercial Fisheries Database System (CFDBS) for fishery-dependent data.
 A third species code provided is the ITISSPP, which refers to species identifiers used by the Integrated Taxonomic Information System (ITIS).
 Digits within ITIS codes are hierarchical, with different positions in the identifier referring to higher or lower taxonomic levels.
 More information about the SVDBS, CFDBS, and ITIS species codes are available in the links provided below.

 Management responsibilities for different species are listed under the column "Fed.managed" (NEFMC, MAFMC, or JOINT for jointly managed species).
 More information about these species is available on the FMC websites listed below.
 Species groupings listed in the "NEIEA" column were developed for presentation on the Northeast Integrated Ecosystem Assessment (NE-IEA) website.
-These groupings are based on EMAX groupings (Link et al. 2006), but were adjusted based on conceptual models developed for the NE-IEA program that highlight focal components in the Northeast Large Marine Ecosystem (i.e. those components with the largest potential for perturbing ecosystem dynamics).
+These groupings are based on EMAX groupings (Jason S. Link et al. 2006), but were adjusted based on conceptual models developed for the NE-IEA program that highlight focal components in the Northeast Large Marine Ecosystem (i.e. those components with the largest potential for perturbing ecosystem dynamics).
 NE-IEA groupings were further simplified to allow for effective communication through the NE-IEA website.